-Juliet: Thanks God, after a long time we could pass our last exam today.
+Juliet: Thank God, after a long time we could pass our last exam today.

-Katy: You are right and I’m so tired while I couldn’t sleep last night.
+Katy: You are right and I’m so tired that I couldn’t sleep last night.

 Juliet: It was the last straw and we can sleep well from tonight.

 Katy: I don’t think so and the new semester is going to start soon.